Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Scheduling/NodeAffinityAndAntiAffinity.md

-**It is used to ensure the pods are scheduled on the right nodes.** It allows us to use complex logic to decide which node the pod should be scheduled on.
-It uses the concept of labelling nodes as seen in Node Selector.
+**It is used to ensure the pods are scheduled on the right nodes.**

 ## Node Affinity Types